Hemorrhoids in Children: Some Important Info

 - Internal hemorrhoids are further up the rectum and could only be indicated by blood in the stool.

-- This can be confirmed by a health care provider through different medical tests.
+- This can be confirmed by a doctor through different medical tests.

 - There are four types which are signalled by the state of the prolapse.